syncfusion-content/windowsforms-docs/WindowsForms/Edit/Edit-Control-Events.md

 This event occurs when the code snippet is to be activated.

-The event handler receives an argument of type CancellableCodeSnippetsEventArgs.
-The following CancellableCodeSnippetsEventArgs members provide information, specific to this event.
+The event handler receives an argument of type CancelableCodeSnippetsEventArgs.
+The following CancelableCodeSnippetsEventArgs members provide information, specific to this event.